beatthat/x11vnc-desktop/README.md

  - VNC is protected by a unique random password for each session
  - Desktop runs in a standard user account instead of the root account
- - Supports dynamic resizing of the desktop and 24-bit true color
  - Supports CentOS 7.5 with LXQT desktop manager
  - Auto-starts in full-size resolution and auto-launches web-browser
  - Automatically shares the current work directory from host to Docker image